soumitra74/zuzu-poc/README.md

   - to process reach record and build a review system (in RDBMS)

 ## Architecture
-The system follows a microservices architecture with the following key components:
+The system is a single microservice with the following key components:

 ### Data Flow
 1. **S3 File Processing Job**